 - Iowa Senate: 25 of 50 seats

-This story was updated on Oct.
-29 with more information about returning an absentee ballot.
+This story was updated on Nov.
+2 with more information about voting in person.
 Voting rules and procedures may change before Election Day.
 We’ll update this story if they do, so bookmark this and check back.

 Back to top